 In addition, Evergreen//Flex™ allows users to optimize capacity at fleet level, reducing the need for over-provisioning and therefore reducing energy consumption and waste.
 And our Evergreen//One™ solution delivers the ultimate benefits in energy efficiency by allowing customers to procure only the capacity that they need and expand it on demand as their needs grow.
 This way, customers can completely eliminate the need for over-provisioning.

-Prioritize ESG and IT Digital Transformation with Pure Storage
+Prioritize IT Efficiency and Transformation with Pure Storage

 IT leaders need to keep sustainability top of mind in both procurement and transformation decisions.
 Anything less than this combination locks complexity in and also defeats the purpose of actual transformation that’s truly future-proof.